-- Communicate depression or distressful feelings to the outside world
+- Communicate feelings of stress or depression to the outside world.

 Certain factors may increase the risk of self-injury, including:

 - Having friends who self-injure.
-People who have friends who intentionally harm themselves are more likely to begin self-injuring.
+Having friends who intentionally harm themselves makes it more likely for someone to begin self-injuring.

 - Mental health issues.
-People who self-injure are more likely to be highly self-critical and be poor problem-solvers.
-In addition, self-injury is commonly associated with certain mental disorders, such as borderline personality disorder, depression, anxiety disorders, post-traumatic stress disorder and eating disorders.
+Being highly self-critical and struggling with problem solving increases the risk of self-injury.
+Also, self-injury is commonly linked with certain mental health conditions, such as borderline personality disorder, depression, anxiety disorders, post-traumatic stress disorder and eating disorders.

-- Worsening of underlying issues and disorders, if not adequately treated
+- Worsening of underlying issues and conditions, if not properly treated.

-Although self-injury is not usually a suicide attempt, it can increase the risk of suicide because of the emotional problems that trigger self-injury.
+Self-injury is not usually a suicide attempt, but it can increase the risk of suicide because of the emotional problems that trigger self-injury.
 And the pattern of damaging the body in times of distress can make suicide more likely.